-Newport is located approximately 90 miles northeast of Little Rock and 50 miles southwest of Jonesboro.
+The town of Newport, AR has a population of nearly 8,000 residents and is located approximately 90 miles northeast of Little Rock and 50 miles southwest of Jonesboro.
 Located along the White River, the area that would eventually become Newport was used by Native Americans to cross the river.
 Several tribes, including the Choctaw and Quapaw, called the area home centuries before its establishment as a thriving river town.

-Although not officially incorporated until 1875, Newport began growing in the years leading up to the Civil War as steamboats plowed up and down the White River.
+Although not officially incorporated until 1875, Newport began growing in the years leading up to the Civil War as steamboats piled up and down the White River.
 In 1892, Newport became the county seat of Jackson County.
 The river, along with railroads, played a significant part in the town’s prosperity and by the first decade of the 20th century, Newport was home to an opera house, several saloons, hotels, banks and a variety of shops.
-From 1900 to 1920, Newport was the center of the fresh pearl market and a leader in the pearl button industry.
+From 1900 to 1920, the town of Newport was the center of the fresh pearl market and a leader in the pearl button industry.

 In 1942, military families from throughout the country relocated to Newport and the Newport Air Base.
-After closing in 1946, the base was deeded to the city and used to recruit new businesses to the growing burg.
+After closing in 1946, the base was deeded to the city and used to recruit new businesses and economic development to the growing burg.
 During the 1950s, Jackson County was recognized as one of the wealthiest counties in the United States, causing a young Sam Walton to move to the town and open his first retail store, a Ben Franklin five-and-dime.